American Airlines first sponsor for Rams, Chargers stadium

-Construction workers continue work in the bowl of the NFL stadium rising in Inglewood, Calif., Tuesday, July 30, 2019.
-The multi-billion-dollar complex is on schedule to open in July 2020.
-Officials from the ... more

 INGLEWOOD, Calif.
-(AP) — The new stadium at Hollywood Park being built for the Los Angeles Rams and Los Angeles Chargers will have American Airlines as one of its corporate sponsors.
+(AP) — The new stadium at Hollywood Park being built for the Los Angeles Rams and Los Angeles Chargers has reached another milestone — its first corporate sponsor.

 The announcement took place Tuesday in front of the stadium, which is 75 percent complete and slated to open next July.